samikrc/wsl-snapshot/README.md

 ```$xslt
 wsl.exe -l
 ```
-Currently the default values for the first three parameters are:
+Currently the default values for the first two parameters are:
 ```$xslt
 distro = Debian
 pathToRestore = C:\\Users\\<UserName>\\Documents\\WSLRoot
-default user = <UserName>
 ```
+Set the default user to the same username that was before in WSL, otherwise the home folder might be different.